 For an estimated 56 million North Americans, contact lenses are the preferred form of vision correction.
 So if you’ve just started wearing contact lenses — you’re in good company.

-Advice About Contact Lenses from Americus Eye Doctor: Ray D. Williams, OD
+Advice About Contact Lenses from Americus Eye Doctor: our team of eye doctors

 Here are 5 tips to quickly help you adjust to wearing and caring for your new lenses so you can enjoy the many benefits they offer.